 - Knowledge of the prehistory and ancient and medieval history of the Celts. - Awareness of the types of sources available for the study of the history and prehistory of the Celts. - Awareness of the relationships and tensions between archaeological, linguistic, and historical sources.

 Assessment for both parts is by formal exam at the end of Semester 1 (100%).
-The repeat assessment for both parts is also by exam.
+The repeat assessment for both parts is also by formal exam in August.

 SG116 (A) and (B) Celtic Mythology, Religion and Folklore